 I’ve attached your invoice for this month’s services.
 Thank you for choosing Freelancer Financial for your investment needs.

 As you can see, Julie capitalized the ‘B’ and the ‘R’ in this valediction.
 She also placed a comma at the end of it.

 Avoid using an exclamation mark, no matter how excited you feel about your message.
 Exclamation points are best suited for casual valedictions.

 Is Best Regards Formal or Informal?

 Best regards is a versatile closing that works well for semiformal or informal communication.
-You can use this phrase for people you know well or people you don’t.
+You can use this phrase for people you know well or people you don’t, making it perfect for business emails.
 When using best regards for semiformal emails, choose acquaintances you respect.
 This friendly phrase conveys warm wishes without going overboard.
-Do not use best regards as an email closure when drafting formal communication.
-For situations like this, other options are more appropriate.
-Examples include “sincerely” and “yours truly.”
+Conversely, do not use best regards for more formal communication.
+Instead, other options like “Sincerely,” and “With Gratitude,” are more appropriate.

 - Handwritten or typed letters